 For base layers, I recommend purchasing 100% Merino wool tops and bottoms from Icebreaker.
 I’ve found Icebreaker products perform very well in terms of fit, durability, and temperature regulation – I’ve had no problem throwing them in with the laundry!

 I would also recommend their socks and undies, if you want to go for a full-wool ensemble.
-They’re some of the best options I’ve found for arctic clothing.
+They’re some of the best options I’ve found for arctic clothes.

 In terms of style and weight, I find myself reaching for the Icebreaker Everyday Long Underwear Leggings in 200gm and the Oasis Long Sleeve Crew in 200gm.
 If I could add anything to my Icebreaker collection, it would be the Tech Top Long Sleeve Half Zip.”